-In performing the valuation of the liabilities for these inherently variable future events, the Actuary makes assumptions as to future rates of claim frequency and severity, inflation, expenses, and other matters, taking into consideration the circumstances of the FARM and UAFs and the nature of the insurance policies.
+In performing the valuation of the liabilities for these inherently variable future events, the Actuary makes assumptions as to future rates of claim frequency and severity, inflation, expenses, and other matters, taking into consideration the circumstances of the FARM and the nature of the insurance policies, which are issued by the members of FARM.
 Procedures are put in place by the Actuary to ensure that the data used in the valuation is sufficient and reliable for the valuation of policy liabilities.
-The Actuary also makes use of the management information provided by the FARM and UAFs, and considers the work of the internal and external auditors with respect to the FARM and UAFs' underlying data used in the valuation.
-IBNR is based on valuation data as at September 30, 2019, and an estimate of expected claims activity for the month of October 2019.
+The Actuary also makes use of the management information provided by the FARM, and considers the work of the internal and external auditors with respect to the FARM's underlying data used in the valuation.
+IBNR is based on valuation data as at September 30, 2020, and an estimate of expected claims activity for the month of October 2020.
 The valuation is necessarily based on estimates and, consequently, the final values may vary significantly from those estimates.